 Further information is available from Malcolm Morrison (email@example.com)

-Phase VI is again supported by the European Fisheries and Maritime Fund and the Scottish Government.
+This project is supported by the European Maritime and Fisheries Fund and the Scottish Government.